chrismbryant/arXiv-structure/README.md

-![image-2]
+﻿![image-2]

 # Visualizing the Structure of Knowledge

 ## Motivation:
-In any given field, I probably know so little that I may not even know what there is to know.
-It would be nice to be able to choose a topic and browse an interactive visualization of all the research being done on and related to that topic such that each research paper was represented by a point in space.
+In any arbitrary field, I probably know so little that I may not even know what there is to know.
+It would be convenient to be able to browse an interactive visualization of all the research being done on and related to a chosen topic such that each research paper would correspond to a point in space.
 Related papers would form clusters, which together would constitute a structure in space visually representing the structure of our knowledge.
 Reading about a subfield would amount to exploring a cluster.
 Rather than clicking on a series of links to figure out which related topics are important, I would be able to quickly gauge the popularity and relevance of other topics by the size and proximity of nearby clusters.

 ## Question:
 #### _Can we easily reveal some underlying structure in the relationships between academic paper abstracts using a combination of Truncated SVD and t-SNE?_